lbfm-rwth/gap-lesson/_episodes/05-small-groups.md

 ~~~
 {: .source}

-The next function shows even further flexibility: it is variadic, i.e.
+Our next goal is to make our function as flexible and user friendly as possible.
+To begin with, we modify `TestOneOrder`.
-it may accept two or more arguments, the first two will be assigned to
+Firstly, we are going to make `TestOneOrder` variadic, i.e. it may accept two or more
+arguments.
+We will set 2 as minimum number of arguments, the first two being `f` and `n`,
+as we need to know a testing function `f` as well as the order `n` we want to check.
-variables `f` and `n`, and the rest will be available in the list `r`
+We additionally allow for optional arguments that will be storedi in the list `r`, indicated
-(this is indicated by `...` after `r`).
-The first argument is the testing
-function, the second is the order to check, and the third and the fourth
+by `r..` in the code below.
+The entries of `r` represent the indentifying number number of
-are the numbers of the first and last groups of this order that should be
+the first and last small group of order `n` we want to check.
+By default these numbers are equal
-checked.
-By default, the last two are equal to 1 and `NrSmallGroups(n)`
-respectively.
-This function also shows how to validate the input and
+to `1` and `NrSmallGroups(n)`.
+Because of these modifications we have to validate our input and return
-produce user-friendly error messages in case of wrong arguments.
+user-friendly error messages in case of a wrong input.

-In addition, this function demonstrates how to use `Info` messages that
+Secondly we are going to introduce the concept of `Info` messages and `Info` levels. `Info` messages
-may be switched on and off by setting appropriate `Info` level.
+may be switched on and off depending on the `Info` level set by the user.
 The need
-we address here is to be able to switch the levels of verbosity of the
+we address here is the ability to switch the levels of verbosity of the
-output without error-prone approach of walking through the code and commenting
+output without the error-prone approach of walking through the code and commenting
 `Print` statements in and out.
-It is achieved by creating an info class:
+Let us have a quick look at `Info` classes before changing the code of
+our `TestOneGroup` function.

+We have to create an `InfoClass` first:

 ~~~
 gap> InfoSmallGroupsSearch := NewInfoClass("InfoSmallGroupsSearch");